iidaapp/daab-console-timeline/README.md

 # daab-console-timeline
 display messages on your console for daab.
-** sorry but this script only works on Mac **
+🍎 **this script only works on Mac** 🍎

 # daab